Program Requirements

 MATH 2500Differential Equations3

-Total Units12
+Total Units29-31

-Students who have completed MATH 2801 Honors Mathematics I and MATH 2802 Honors Mathematic II will have fulfilled the requirement for MATH 1510 Calculus I, MATH 1520 Calculus II, and MATH 2130 Calculus III.
+Students who have completed MATH 2801 Honors Mathematics I and MATH 2802 Honors Mathematics II will have fulfilled the requirement for MATH 1510 Calculus I, MATH 1520 Calculus II, and MATH 2130 Calculus III.

-Math courses recommended for the physics major:
+Additional Math courses recommended for the physics major include the following:

 • MATH 3300 Matrix Algebra (We recommend that this course precede PHYSICS 4074 Introduction to Particle Physics.)